James Patrick Keleher: Priesthood

 In 1962, Keleher was named an associate pastor at St. Henry's Parish in the Rogers Park section of Chicago.
-In 1966, he also became academic dean and teacher of religion and social studies at the North Campus of Archbishop Quigley Preparatory Seminary in Chicago.
+In 1966, he also became academic dean and teacher of religion and social studies at the north campus of Archbishop Quigley.

 In 1969, Keleher was appointed dean of formation at Niles College Seminary in Chicago, then in 1972 took the same position at St. Mary of the Lake.
-His next position was as rector of the South Campus of Quigley until 1978.
+His next position was as rector of the south campus of Archbishop Quigley, serving there until 1978.
 During this period, he also furthered his studies in spiritual theology at Rome.
-In 1978 Keleher was named president and rector of St. Mary of the Lake, where he also served as an associate professor of systematic theology.
+In 1978, Keleher was named president and rector of St. Mary of the Lake, where he also taught systematic theology.